davidben/tls-trust-expressions/draft-davidben-tls-trust-expr.md

 5. Once subscribers have been provisioned with new certificates, root programs can safely distrust the old root in new relying parties.
 The CA operator continues to operate the old root CA for as long as it wishes to serve subscribers that, in turn, wish to serve older relying parties.

-Moreover, this process can complete with no configuration changes to the subscriber, given an automated, multi-certificate-aware certificate issuance process.
+This process requires no configuration changes to the subscriber, given an automated, multi-certificate-aware certificate issuance process.
 The subscriber does not need to know why it received two certificates, only how to select between them for each relying party.

 ## Adding CAs

-In the single-certificate X.509 model widely deployed today, subscribers cannot use TLS certificates issued from a new root CA until all supported relying parties have been updated to trust the new root CA. In practice, it can take several years for a new root CA to become trusted in browsers.
+In the single-certificate model, subscribers cannot use TLS certificates issued from a new root CA until all supported relying parties have been updated to trust the new root CA. This can take years or more.
 Some relying parties, such as IoT devices, may never receive trust store updates at all.

 As a result, it is very difficult for subscribers that serve a wide variety of relying parties to use a newly-trusted root CA. When trust stores diverge too far, subscribers often must partition their services into multiple TLS endpoints (i.e. different DNS names) and direct different relying parties to different endpoints.
 Subscribers sometimes resort to TLS fingerprinting, to detect particular relying parties.
 But, as this repurposes other TLS fields for unintended purposes, this is unreliable and usually requires writing custom service-specific logic.